theneva/dissertation/src/components/interview-results.md

 The number one factor for selecting a Deployment Strategy is that it must increase developer productivity.
 FINN.no exclusively develops their own in-house solution, and this may not be a requirement seen in another context, such as consulting.
 However, developer productivity is proportional to FINN.no's value to the end users, and thus revenue.

 The team recognises that automation requires automated testing, and enforces a strict requirement that the Deployment Strategy facilitates various types of automated testing, including unit tests and integration tests.
-It would be interesting to see how Docker is utilised in this regard, as Docker seems to allow setting up a "private" test environment, which was also mentioned in the interview with Reise.
+It would be relevant to see how Docker is utilised in this regard in a later study, as Docker can allow configuring a "private" test environment, which was also mentioned in the interview with Reise.

 Finally, the new Deployment Strategy _must_ allow for monitoring with tools such as Prometheus (https://prometheus.io), Agent Bob (JVM data, unsure about the actual name of this thing), and hopefully standardisable dashboards using tools such as Grafana and Graphite.
 There is also a requirement that the new system can be integrated with Pipeline, although this tool can be tweaked to meet the requirements of the Deployment Strategy.